nus-cs2103-AY2223S1/ip/docs/README.md

 ## Quick Start
 1. Ensure you have Java 11 or above installed in your Computer
-2. Download the latest`duke.jar` from [here](https://github.com/Dilysss/ip/releases/tag/v2.0).
+2. Download the latest`duke.jar` from [here](https://github.com/Dilysss/ip/releases/tag/A-Release).
 3. Copy file to the folder you want to use as the home folder for your Margi Bot.
-4. Double-click the file to start the app.
+4. Go into the folder containing the jar file.
+5. Run `java -jar duke.jar` to launch the application.
-5. Begin your Margi adventure!
+6. Begin your Margi adventure!

 ## Features